alsalafiyyah/alsalafiyyah.github.io/_pages/pages/wahhabism.md

 <p>Imam Ash-Shawkani stated in Al-Badr al-Tali' 1/262: **"The eminent scholar Sheikh Muhammad ibn Abd al-Wahhab, the caller to monotheism [in the lands of Najd], who condemned those holding beliefs regarding the dead...
 Those lands had been overcome by matters of Jahiliyyah to the point where Islam had become a stranger there.
 [He called] to monotheism and demolished constructed graves and elevated domes (because they were worshiped by people at that time)."**</p>

+<p>Shaykh Muhammad ibn Abd al-Wahhab said: **"My creed and religion which I practice is the methodology of Ahl al-Sunnah wal-Jama'ah, which the imams of the Muslims—such as the four imams and their followers until the Day of Judgment—are upon.
+However, I clarified to the people the sincerity of worship for Allah alone, and I forbade them from calling upon prophets, the dead, the righteous, and others, and from associating partners with Allah in things that are due to Him alone, such as slaughtering, vowing, placing reliance, prostrating, and other forms of worship that belong exclusively to Allah, in which no close angel nor sent prophet shares with Him..."** [Al-Durar al-Saniyyah (1/64)]</p>

 <p>Therefore, the Sufis and the Shia—worshippers of graves and saints—hate the call (Da'wah) of Muhammad ibn Abd al-Wahhab, oppose it, and disparage it with alienating labels.</p>

 <p>The Prophet, peace and blessings be upon him, used to call to monotheism and Paradise, while the disbelievers spread rumors about him that he was a sorcerer and a madman.</p>